CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-orchestrate-blueprint.md

   Alternately, starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
 Search for “Orchestrate” in the keyword search on the right side of the page.

 2. **Click the Deploy Blueprint button.**

 3. **Set Required parameters.**

-  Select "FD1" in the drop down if not pre-populated - this will be your master server.
 4. **Set optional parameters**

   ![](../images/orchestrate-3.png)